 Need to determine items like taxes, health care and insurance, legal requirements and obligations, etc.

-- As far as being able to travel to other EU countries, if you have a valid residence permit from one of the Schengen countries, it is equivalent to a visa.
+- As far as being able to travel to other EU countries, if you have a valid residence permit from one of the Schengen countries, it is equivalent to a visa everywhere within.
 So no limits.
-I will be able to travel throughout most of Europe without restriction.
+I will be able to travel throughout most of Europe without (time) restriction.

 - Other countries that have travel/tourist agreements with the US will remain as is.
 Meaning I will need to stay within their limits.
 I will still be a US passport holder and citizen.